Kyousougiga: Plot

-Years later Yakushimaru runs Kyoto as part of the Council of Three with Yase and Kurama as they await the return of their mother and father, a girl who bears resemblance to both Myōe and Koto, whose name is also Koto, finds her way into Kyoto, a feat never before achieved.
-Koto spends her days in Kyoto living with Myōe, searching for a way to return home, while also trying to find clues about her own family.
-Eventually Kurama manages to hatch a plan with the use of the adamantine giant Bishimaru and Koto to force open the gate leading to Kyoto, allowing Lady Koto to return.
+Years later, Yakushimaru runs Kyoto as part of the Council of Three with Yase and Kurama as they await the return of their mother and father.
+A girl named Koto, who resembles both Myōe and Lady Koto, finds her way into Kyoto, a feat never before achieved.
+Koto spends her days in Kyoto living with Myōe, searching for a way to return home and clues about her own family.
+Kurama eventually hatches a plan with the use of the adamantine giant Bishimaru and Koto to force open the gate leading to Kyoto, allowing Lady Koto to return.
 Her return however threatens to destroy the entire multiverse, and draws the negative attention of the Shrine, a mysterious organization that acts to keep the peace of the multiverse.